-Evaluation of GalNAc-siRNA Uptake into Sandwich Cultured Hepatocytes added to the hepatocytes.
-Twenty-four hours post GalNAc-siRNA administration the hepatocyte cultures were washed twice with ice-cold PBS and $100~\mu l$ of lysis buffer containing 0.25% Triton X-100 in 1X PBS was added to lyse the cells.
+Cryopreserved human hepatocytes from a single donor were used to determine whether the human hepatocytes were exposed to GalNAc-siRNAs evaluated in the CYP induction study.
+Human hepatocytes were recovered, plated and cultured as described in the CYP induction study section.
+After the acclimation period the same concentrations of GalNAc-siRNAs used to evaluate induction potential were added to the hepatocytes.
+Twenty-four hours post GalNAc-siRNA administration hepatocyte cultures were washed twice with ice-cold PBS and 100 μL of lysis buffer containing 0.25% TritonX-100 in 1X PBS was added to lyse the cells.
 Cells were scraped from the bottom of the well and test article concentrations were determined.
-The concentration of test articles in the in vitro hepatocyte samples were determined using a RT quantitative polymerase chain reaction method capable of quantitating antisense strands of siRNA using a target-specific stem-loop primer and sequence-specific forward and reverse primers for amplification using the general conditions previously described (Landesman et al., 2010).
-PBS/Triton X-100 buffer was spiked with test articles to generate the standard curves and quality control samples.
-Concentrated samples were diluted in 0.25% PBS/Triton X-100.
+The concentration of test articles in the in vitro hepatocyte samples were determined using a RT-qPCR method capable of quantitating antisense strands of siRNA using a target-specific stem-loop primer and sequence-specific forward and reverse primers for amplification using the general conditions previously described (Landesman et al., 2010).
+PBS-TritonX-100 buffer was spiked with test articles to generate the standard curves and quality control (QC) samples.
+Concentrated samples were diluted in 0.25% PBS-TritonX-100.
 Intracellular concentrations were estimated as previously described (Ramsden et al., 2014), using the viable seeded cell number of 65,000 cells/well.